Indian Spiced Lentils

-Indian Spiced Lentils are delicious and easy to make, and if you like Indian food you’ll love this for a vegan lentil side dish!
+Curried Lentils are delicious and easy to make, and if you like Indian food you’ll love this for a vegetarian lentil side dish!
+And see suggestions for other things you could add to this to make variations of this recipe that are lower in carbs.

 PIN Indian Spiced Lentils to try them later!

 I remember the first time I ever tasted lentils, in a soup that was served at a Mexican restaurant where I had my first job.
-Certainly my mother never cooked them so I have no idea how I became such a lentil fan, but if a recipe contains lentils, it’s pretty much a sure thing I’ll like it.
+Certainly my mother never cooked them so I have no idea how I became such a lentil fan, but now if a recipe contains lentils, it’s pretty much a sure thing I’ll like it, even though I might use portion control when I eat them to make them a carb-conscious choice.

-This favorite recipe for Indian Spiced Lentils is a lentil side dish that I first posted a few years ago as an after-thought added to another recipe.
+This favorite recipe for Curried Lentils is a lentil side dish that I first posted as an after-thought added to another recipe.
 I’ve made this many times since then, and this dish is so tasty and easy-to-make that I finally decided it deserves a post of its own.
-This week I made it again and took some photos, and I’m officially adding it to recipe favorites on the blog.
+This week I made it again and took some photos, and I’m hoping I an entice you to try it if you’re also a fan of lentils.

 What ingredients do you need?